nenovKrasimir/nenovKrasimir/ReadMe.md

 - 📫 How to reach me **k.nenov96@abv.bg**

-- ⚡ Fun fact : I'm always hungry for new knowledge in the programing world!
+- ⚡ Fun fact : I'm always hungry for new knowledge.
-- ⚡ Fun fact : Sport is my second passion i life!
+- ⚡ Fun fact : Sport is my second passion in life.